NatalinSipes/Final-Project/README.md

 # Phase 5: Data Visualization
 #### (Completed March 20, 2022)

 Visualizations were created in Python, Tableau, and RStudio for analysis.
-Among the many visuals provided in this Github, several highlighted examples are listed below.
-(Natalin created Heatmaps & Histograms(2010 & 2016), Ivette created in Tableau Line graphs for Cost Per Meal(2013-2015, 2016-2018, 2009-2019), Nicole created charts combining stats2010 & 2016-2020)<br />
+Among the many visuals provided in this Github, several highlighted examples are listed below.<br />

 #### Correlation Heat Maps